Japan Digital Nomad Visa Explained: What You Need To Know

 Are you a digital nomad?
 Do you want to work digitally in Japan in some far-flung Japanese city?
 Or are you a little confused?

-Don’t worry, you’re not the only one.
-Today, we answer the common questions when it comes to the Japan Digital Nomad Visa scene and other alternatives to work digitally in Japan.
+Don’t worry—you’re not the only one.
+Today, we answer the common questions about the Japan Digital Nomad Visa scene and other alternatives to working digitally in Japan.

 What is a digital nomad visa?

-Some jobs are better than others for a digital nomad visa such as a freelancer, software developer, content creator, and consultant.
+Some jobs are better than others for a digital nomad visa, such as freelancer, software developer, content creator, and consultant.
 But realistically, any job can be remote if you don’t need to be there in person.

 Does Japan have a digital nomad visa?